Commercial Surveyor Services

 • Low maintenance

 ACM panels are often made with various types of cores that should be strictly reviewed and assessed for suitability and safety.
 These include mineral fibre (usually stone mineral wool), PUR (polyurethane) foam, PIR (polyisocyanurate) foam, polystyrene and PF (phenolic foam).
-The key criteria here are the height of the structure the panels are used for and their fire-resistant capabilities.

 Was cladding the cause of the Grenfell Tower fire?